hoyu-io/core/README.md

   -  Automates liquidation processes, which are triggered during specific events such as swaps and syncs on the trading market side.

 ## License

 This project is licensed under the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html)

 ## Manual Deployment

 Take the following steps to manually deploy the required infrastructure:
   1. Deploy the HoyuPairDeployer contract
   1. Deploy the HoyuVaultDeployer contract
   1. Deploy the HoyuFactory contract, use the addresses of HoyuPairDeployer and HoyuVaultDeployer as parameters
-  1. Call transferOwnership on HoyuPairDeployer, use address of HoyuFactory as parameter
+  1. Call setFactory on HoyuPairDeployer, use address of HoyuFactory as parameter
-  1. Call transferOwnership on HoyuVaultDeployer, use address of HoyuFactory as parameter
+  1. Call setFactory on HoyuVaultDeployer, use address of HoyuFactory as parameter

+## Known limitations

+Hoyu does not support and should not be used with tokens that can have a total supply in excess of 2^112.

 ## Important Note